thomasbattram/thesis/index/thesis.utf8.md

 \linebreak

-There were five CpGs that associated with more than ten traits (__Figure \@ref(fig:traits-manhattan)__).
+The percentage of hypermethylated sites in relation to traits was 52% and there were five CpGs that associated with more than ten traits (__Figure \@ref(fig:traits-manhattan)__).
 Here those sites with gene names, as mapped by Illumina??, in brackets: cg01940273 _-_, cg05575921 _AHRR_, cg00574958 _CPT1A_, cg17901584 _DHCR24_, cg06500161 _ABCG1_. cg06500161 (_ABCG1_) was associated with more traits than any other site - 71 traits.
 These correspond mostly to metabolites, weight-related traits, and type two diabetes.

 (ref:traits-manhattan-cap) __Number of unique traits associated with DNA methylation at each CpG__.
 Sites associated with more than 10 unique traits are highlighted in orange and labelled.